Drying Herbs Like a Pro

 There’s something magical about stepping into your kitchen in the middle of winter and grabbing a jar of rosemary, oregano, or mint—knowing you grew it yourself.
 No plastic packaging.
 No mystery chemicals.
 Just you, your garden, and a little prep work that made it all possible.

-If you’re in Zone 5, like we are here at The Landscape Connection, now is the perfect time to start drying your own herbs.
+If you’re in Zone 5, like we are, now is the perfect time to start drying your own herbs.
 And guess what?
 It’s way easier than you think.
 Michelle shared her method in a video last year (yes, the one where she reveals her “secret weapon” for drying herbs… spoiler: it involves a coat hanger).
 Let’s break it down—with a few new tricks and updates for this season.

 🌿 Why Dry Your Own Herbs?